 First Data Global Leasing (FDGL) Review

-- Payments greatly exceed value of equipment over full lease term
+- Total payments greatly exceed the value of equipment

 - Contract terms up to four years

-- Early termination requires paying out all remaining months of contract
+- Early termination requires paying out all remaining months of the lease

 - Poor customer service and support